 3.14.
 EYE Educator Evaluation for Provisional Educators

 3.14.1.
 A provisional educator whose performance is determined to be unacceptable, inadequate, substandard, and/or unsatisfactory on the basis of the evaluation process described above shall be subject to non-renewal.
-Educators who are not given a non-renewal notice shall be required to remain on provisional status, subject to achieving satisfactory performance.
+Educators who are not given a non-renewal notice shall be required to remain on provisional status, subject to achieving satisfactory performance.3.14.2.
+Failure to actively participate in the EYE program or satisfy the critical components of evaluation is considered a conduct violation of the employment agreement and may be used as the sole basis for non-renewal of a provisional contract.

 3.14.3.
 The District shall provide notification of non-renewal of a provisional employee in accordance with District Policy 1450 and Utah Code 53A-8-104(4).
 Current District Policy 1450 and State Law (Subject to Change) requires notification at least sixty days before the end of the provisional employee's contract and allows the provisional employee to request an informal conference before the Board of Education or such other personnel as the Board may designate.